 A second Bell pair may be initiated and transported in the same way.
 A single-round purification scheme may be run on the two Bell pairs, using local two-qubit interactions.
-Charge measurement can again be carried out using the ancilla dots, and a probabilistic successful outcome yields a high-fidelity Bell pair on the memory qubit.
+Charge measurement can again be carried out using the ancilla dots, and a successful outcome yields a high-fidelity Bell pair on the memory qubit.
 This entangled pair may be used as part of an algorithm requiring interaction between the two spin registers.

 To investigate the dynamics of shuttling, it suffices to focus on the process of shuttling an electron from one QD to another in a DQD structure~\cite{zhaoCoherentElectronTransport2019,ginzelSpinShuttlingSilicon2020}.
 The Hamiltonian we have is similar to the static DQD Hamiltonian in \cref{eqn:DQD_ham}, but now we are equipped with the ability to change the detuning between the two dots ($\epsilon \rightarrow \epsilon(t)$) for carrying out the shuttling.
 Without the strong magnetic field gradient induced by the micromagnet in the cavity-mediated interaction in \cref{sec:cavity_mediated_gate}, it becomes essential to take into account small magnetic fields.
 We consider the intrinsic spin-orbit interaction as the Rashba and Dresselhaus effects \cite{hansonSpinsFewelectronQuantum2007} which we model via the Hamiltonian